 On NEWCITY MAGAZINE’s LIT50 list for “Who really books in Chicago, 2025”

-Our next reading happens on May 24, 2026 at Roscoe Books, see details below.
+Our next reading happens on July 26, 2026 at Roscoe Books, see details below.

 Celebrating 22 years, Sunday Salon Chicago is the city’s premier curated literary reading event series.
 Our monthly readings are always FREE, and we’re glad to be hosting authors from near and far, both in-person at Roscoe Books and on Zoom alternatively.
 There are no readings in December.